all-in-one-bravo/bravo-react-web-app/README.md

 Builds the app for production to the `build` folder.\
 The build is minified and the filenames include the hashes.\
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn lint`

+A tool for identifying and reporting on code smells and patterns, that makes more consistent code and avoids bugs.
+Linting is run on pre-commit automatically.